fhendric/Gibbosus/Annotation/README.md

 ### 2. Primer removal

 Reads were demultiplexed by Macrogen (multiplex barcode removed), but still contain the cDNA primers and polyA tail.
-These were removed with **lima** (performed at HPC KULeuven) as **lima** could not be installed on the HPC.
+These were removed with **lima** (performed at HPC KULeuven as **lima** could not be installed on the HPC).

 Used primer sequences are: